next-book/dev-book/content/economy.md

 <p>But all this is very selfish, I have heard some of my townsmen say.
 I confess that I have hitherto indulged very little in philanthropic enterprises.
 I have made some sacrifices to a sense of duty, and among others have sacrificed this pleasure also.
-There are those who have used all their arts to persuade me to undertake the support of some poor family in the town; and if I had nothing to do⁠—for the devil finds employment for the idle⁠—I might try my hand at some such pastime as that.
+There are those who have used all their arts to persuade me to undertake the support of some poor family in the town; and if I had nothing to do—for the devil finds employment for the idle—I might try my hand at some such pastime as that.
 However, when I have thought to indulge myself in this respect, and lay their Heaven under an obligation by maintaining certain poor persons in all respects as comfortably as I maintain myself, and have even ventured so far as to make them the offer, they have one and all unhesitatingly preferred to remain poor.
 While my townsmen and women are devoted in so many ways to the good of their fellows, I trust that one at least may be spared to other and less humane pursuits.
 You must have a genius for charity as well as for anything else.